zymos/audiobook_tools/README.md

 # Audiobook Tools - Command line tools

-Description: A set of command line tools for creating, re-encoding and optimizing audiobooks
+Description: A set of command line tools for creating, re-encoding and optimizing audiobooks.
+Create audiobooks from web-novels, or ebooks.
+Re-encode/optimize your audiobook library.

 Includes